jianhuizhai/LAMMPS/script/disregistry/README.md

+# Description

-#Files in this folder is used to calculate disregistry.
+Files in this folder is used to calculate disregistry.